Markus Casey: Career

 Casey had a commercial pilot's license and managed a light aircraft maintenance company, Shoreline Aviation in Knock, Ireland.
 He also worked as a consulting archaeologist, conducting aerial and terrestrial archeological surveys for infrastructure projects.

 Personal life

 Casey was an avid pilot.
 He lived in Salthill, Galway with his family.
-In 2008, Casey died from injuries sustained from a plane crash in Kilmovee, County Mayo.
+He died on 11 May 2008, when he crashed his Beechcraft Skipper plane in Kilmovee, County Mayo.
+He was 51 years old at the time of his death.
 He is survived by his son, Tim, and his extended family.